University of the Cloister of Sor Juana: The cloister complex

 The cloister was founded in 1585 by Isabel de Barrios, the daughter of conquistador Andrés de Barrios.
 The convent was formed by the joining of two private residences, that is Alonso Ortiz (now at the extreme northeast of the Grand Claustro) and of Isabel de Barrios (at the extreme north east of the Patio de la Fundación).
 The two were joined then amplified by Isabel de Guevara.
-The complex became the home of four nuns from the Covent of La Concepción with authorization granted by archbishop Pedro Moya de Contreras as the first convents of nuns of the Saint Jerome order.
+The complex became the home of four nuns from the Convent of La Concepción with authorization granted by archbishop Pedro Moya de Contreras as the first convents of nuns of the Saint Jerome order.

 The church was built in Renaissance style with Herrerian influence and consecrated in 1623.
 Its columns and pilasters are Doric and bear pyramidal crests.
 The tower dates from 1665, but despite being built during the Baroque period, the tower is unadorned.
 Its circular dome rests on pendentives, of a design invented by Alonos Perez de Castaneda for the Jesus Maria Church.
 The sculpture of Saint Hieronymite on the second body is the second oldest stone sculpture of the colonial period.
 The convent here was originally named for Saint Paula.

-Over the years, the convent underwent many changes as the number of cells (bedrooms) increased, along with corresponding services such as servants’ quarters, a living room and expanded kitchen, until it reached the dimensions it has now.
+Over the years, the convent underwent many changes as the number of cells (bedrooms) increased, along with corresponding services such as servants' quarters, a living room and expanded kitchen, until it reached the dimensions it has now.

 This convent is best known for having been the home of Sor Juana Inés de la Cruz for over 27 years.
-The tombstone that supposedly covers here grave in the lower choir is more of a tribute than a real grave.
-The nun, called the “Tenth Muse” in Mexico, wrote most of her works here.
+The tombstone that supposedly covers her grave in the lower choir is more of a tribute than a real grave.
+The nun, called the "Tenth Muse" in Mexico, wrote most of her works here.